bitcoin-free/crypto-faucets/index.md

 Coins you earn can be withdrawn as Bitcoin (BTC) or Dogecoin (DOGE).
 Withdrawals made are sent to your personal Bitcoin/Dogecoin wallet.

 Highly recommended, top paying site for me so far.
 I've withdrawn around US$500 so far without any problems.

-[FaucetPay](https://faucetpay.io/?r=312183) is a microwallet for cryptocurrencies that allows you to instantly receive payments from hundreds of faucets.
-I recommend using it as withdrawal fees are very reasonable on the site.

 <br>